ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 - For React Icons: npm install react -icons

+4. Running the React application:
-4. Type the following command into your terminal: npm start
+Type the following command into your terminal: npm start

 A new page should open on your browser.
 If you have any difficulty with this, you can type the following into your browser: